josephmjoy/robotics/java_robotutils/impnotes.md

 # Jan 30, 2018 Design Note on Threadsafe and background Logging
+[Last updated Feb2,2018]
 Goals:
 1. [Done]Thread safe - integrity of individual log messages is preserved.
 Log messages submitted in the context of any one thread is logged sequentially.
 2. [Done] Max buffered limit is honored on a per-raw log basis.
 If any individual raw log's max buffered  message is reached, flushing of logs WILL be triggered.
-3. [Done] Message deletion policy: If too many messages are being buffered - messages are being logged too fast for the logger to keep up, a chunk of buffered messages WILL be discarded.
+3. [Done] Message deletion policy: If too many messages are being buffered - messages are being logged too fast for the logger to keep up, subsequent messages WILL BE discarded as long as the buffer is maxed out.
 For now "too many" is based on an internal constant (nominally 10,000).
    If some constant fraction (nominally 0.25) of this limit is reached, immediate processing of buffered messages is triggered to attempt to bring down the queue sizes.
-If the limit is reached, a constant fraction (nominally 0.1) of the buffered messages are DELETED.
+   [OLD LOGIC (NOT USED ANYMORE): If the limit is reached, a constant fraction (nominally 0.1) of the buffered messages are DELETED.]
    This is done on a per-raw-log basis, so logs that have not reached this limit are not penalized.
 A log message is generated periodically if any messages were discarded in the previous period.
 This message identifies the raw log(s) and the number of deleted messages.
 3. [Done]No attempt is made to generate and buffer a log message if no raw logs will accept it.
 IMP: before the message is generated, each raw log is queried to see if it will accept it based on (pri, cat, type).
 4. [Done] Raw log's log() message is never called in the context of a client's logging method (info, trace, etc.).
 This is so that there is no unknown (and potentially) high in-line cost while logging, also this is to ensure thread-safe behavior.